 Another certified vegan product, Fabanaise is made with 100% sunflower oil and aquafaba.
 By taking advantage of that chickpea power, they avoid needing any processed starch, soy, or pea powders.
 It’s certified Kosher, gluten-free, and GMO-free.
 If you’re looking for some extra flavor, try the Chipotle or Avocado Oil Fabanaise.

 Which of these picks caught your eye?
-Give it a try on your next veggie burger or lettuce wrap and let us know what you think!
+Give it a try on your next veggie burger or lettuce wrap and let us know what you think.
+To your vegan success!